-IPS must be delivered by a behavioral health provider organization that meets the provider qualification policies, procedures and standards established by the DHHS and the requirements of 10A NCAC 27G .5800 Supported Employment For Individuals Of All Disability Groups.
+IPS must be delivered by a behavioral health provider organization that meets the provider qualification policies, procedures and standards established by the DMHDDSAS and the requirements of 10A NCAC 27G .5800 SUPPORTED EMPLOYMENT FOR INDIVIDUALS OF ALL DISABILITY GROUPS.

-Providers operating IPS teams shall be evaluated by DHHS or state approved contractor according to a standardized fidelity measure to evaluate the extent to which defining elements of the program model are being implemented.
-The IPS-SE Fidelity Tool, or its successor as approved by DHHS, must be used to measure a team's level of implementation of the IPS model.
+Providers operating IPS teams shall be evaluated by DMHDDSAS or affiliates of DMHDDSAS according to a standardized fidelity measure to evaluate the extent to which defining elements of the program model are being implemented.
+The IPS-SE Fidelity Tool, or its successor as approved by DHHS, must be used to evaluate teams.
 The aim of these evaluations is not only to ensure that the model is being implemented as intended, but also to provide a mechanism for quality improvement feedback and guided consultation.